 The Group presents basic and diluted earnings per share (EPS) data for its ordinary shares.
 Basic EPS is calculated by dividing the consolidated profit or loss attributable to ordinary shareholders of the Parent by the weighted average number of ordinary shares outstanding during the period, adjusted for own shares held (if any).

 Diluted EPS is determined by adjusting the consolidated profit or loss attributable to ordinary shareholders and the weighted average number of ordinary shares outstanding, adjusted for own shares held and for the effects of all dilutive potential ordinary shares.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (continued) 31 December 2022
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (continued) For the year ended 31 December 2023

-4. FINANCIAL INVESTMENTS
+1 EIN A NICTAT INVESTMENTS 4.
+FINANCIAL